 the coat, or covering, of a mammal, as hair or fur

-- The coat of a mammal, consisting of hair, fur, wool, or other soft covering, as distinct from bare skin.
+- The coat of a mammal, consisting of hair, fur, or wool, as distinct from bare skin.

-- Something felt to resemble the coat of a mammal: “The hardwoods were a soft pale green in the dark pelage of the conifers” (Peter Matthiessen).
+- Something that resembles the coat of a mammal: “The hardwoods were a soft pale green in the dark pelage of the conifers” (Peter Matthiessen).